sa6mwa/audiobook-chapter-splitter/README.md

         Title.
 If empty, title tag from metadata or basename of input file will be used
 ```

-`mp3` files will be created under `output_directory` (directory at its
+`mp3` files will be created under `output_directory` (directory and
-parents will be created if it does not exist).
+its parents will be created if they do not exist).
 The output filename
 will be parsed into `FormatTitle - ChapterTitle.mp3` For example,
 Reinventing Organizations looks like this...